linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 > ![notes](icon/notes.svg)Notes: ![userswitch_normal](icon/userswitch_normal.svg) will be shown if there are multiple accounts in the system.

 ### Trash
-You can find all deleted files in the trash, which can be restored or emptied.
+You can find all temporarily deleted files in the trash, and also restore or empty them.

 #### Restore Files

-You can restore deleted files in Trash or press **Ctrl** + **Z** to restore the lately deleted files.
+You can restore temporarily deleted files in Trash or press **Ctrl** + **Z** to restore the recently deleted files.

 1. Select the file in the trash.
 2. Right-click the file and select **Restore**.